Classification of metric fibrations: Introduction

 Now, similarly to the topological case, we can define an `associated bundle construction' from a torsor and a metric space $Y$ (Corollary \ref{changefiber}).
 This construction gives the following.

 \begin{thm}[Corollary \ref{pmetcore}] Suppose that $Y$ is a bounded metric space.
-Then we have a category equivalence
+Then we have an equivalence of categories

-where $\Fib_X^Y$ is the full subcategory of $\Fib_X$ that consists of metric fibrations with the fiber $Y$ (Definition \ref{fiby}), and we denote the {\it core} of a category by ${\sf core}$ (Definition \ref{catconv} (4)). \end{thm} Here, we equip the group $\Aut Y$ of isometries on $Y$ with a metric group structure by $d_{\Aut Y}(f, g) = \sup_{y \in Y}d_Y(fy, gy)$ (Example \ref{auty}).
-However, we should suppose that $Y$ is a bounded metric space so that $d_{\Aut Y}$ is indeed a distance function.
-For the case of general metric fibrations, we should extend our arguments concerning {\it extended metric group} that allows $\infty$ as values of a distance function (Definition \ref{extmet}), and we obtain an essentially same but extended result (Proposition \ref{extpmetcore}).
+where $\Fib_X^Y$ is the full subcategory of $\Fib_X$ that consists of metric fibrations with fiber $Y$ (Definition \ref{fiby}), and we denote the {\it core} of a category by ${\sf core}$ (Definition \ref{catconv} (4)). \end{thm} Here, we equip the group $\Aut Y$ of isometries of $Y$ with a metric group structure by $d_{\Aut Y}(f, g) = \sup_{y \in Y}d_Y(fy, gy)$ (Example \ref{auty}).
+However, for this we should suppose that $Y$ is a bounded metric space so that $d_{\Aut Y}$ is indeed a distance function.
+For the case of general metric fibrations, we must extend our arguments to {\it extended metric groups}, allowing $\infty$ as the value of the distance function (Definition \ref{extmet}).
+For these we obtain an essentially similar but extended result (Proposition \ref{extpmetcore}).

-Finally, we define a `$1$-\v{C}ech cohomology' $\Hc^1(X, \G)$, which is a category, of a $\G$-torsor $X$ (Definition \ref{cech}).
-This is an analogy from the \v{C}ech cohomology constructed from the local sections of a principal bundle.
-Similarly to the topological case, we can construct a cocycle from a family of local sections (Proposition \ref{alpha}), and conversely we can construct a $\G$-torsor by pasting copies of $\G$'s along a cocycle (Proposition \ref{pasting}).
-Then we have the following from this correspondences.
+Finally, we define a `$1$-\v{C}ech cohomology category' $\Hc^1(X, \G)$ of a $\G$-torsor $X$ (Definition \ref{cech}).
+This is analogous to the \v{C}ech cohomology constructed from the local sections of a principal bundle.
+Similarly to the topological case, we can construct a cocycle from a family of local sections (Proposition \ref{alpha}), and conversely we can construct a $\G$-torsor by pasting copies of $\G$ along a cocycle (Proposition \ref{pasting}).
+From this correspondence we have the following: